Authorship and contributorship

 If the journal is indexed in PubMed (MEDLINE and/or PubMed Central), the group name will be listed in the author byline and the names of individual group members entered as collaborators on the PubMed record to ensure individual due credit.

 AI technologies will not be accepted as an author(s) of any content submitted to BMJ for publication.
 BMJ only recognises humans as being capable of authorship since they must be accountable for the work.

 Deceased persons deemed appropriate as authors should be highlighted to the Editorial Assistant when submitting your article and should also be included in your contributorship statement.

 Alteration to authorship

-Any change in authors after initial submission must be approved by all authors.
+Any change in authors after initial submission and before publication must be approved by all authors.
 This applies to additions, deletions, a change of order to the authors’ names or a change to the attribution of contributions.
 Any alterations must be explained to the Editor.
 The Editor may contact any of the authors and/or contributors to ascertain whether they have agreed to any alteration.

 A contributorship statement is required for every article submitted and should outline who has contributed what to the planning, conduct and reporting of the work described in the article.
 A contributorship statement should include author contributors, non author contributors and group author contributors (collaborators).
 Contributors who have contributed materially to the paper but whose contributions do not justify authorship should be described clearly in the contributorship statement; for example, “served as scientific advisors”, “critically reviewed the study proposal”, “collected data” or “provided and cared for study patients”.

 Researchers must determine among themselves the precise nature of each person’s contribution, and we encourage open discussion among all participants to reach a consensus.